Skip to content

 What services does Janine Painter Occupational Therapist offer?

 Janine Painter Occupational Therapist provides occupational therapy services for children across NSW.
 They work with children who may benefit from support with daily activities, sensory needs, and developmental skills.
-If you're concerned about your child's development or functioning, it's worth speaking with your GP first, who can discuss whether occupational therapy might be helpful for your family.
+If you're unsure whether occupational therapy might help your child, it's worth discussing your concerns with your GP, who can provide guidance on whether an assessment would be appropriate.

 How do I know if my child might benefit from occupational therapy?